jouellnyc/UART/esp32_pizero_esp32_ppp_uart/README.md

 - If any connections fail, ensure line speed is the same.
 - If any connections fail, ensure a loop back test (RX to TX from the device to 'itself') .
 - This was surprisingly easy to do once the available pins were identified on the ESP32 with multiple UARTS in use ("the hub")
 - I tried to see what would happen setting up 2 esp32 physically to the pi zero's UARTs on a breadboard - the esp32's started to segfault.
-(Coincidence?, maybe)
+(Coincidence?, maybe).
+I may come back to this later - I only briefly spent time here.

 ## References
 - [Multi PPP over UART](https://forums.raspberrypi.com/viewtopic.php?p=2212134&hilit=multiple+ppp#p2212134)